 Hugelkultur (pronounced “hoogel-kool-toor) gardening is the perfect gardening technique for many folks who have the desire to grow their own food and take another step towards self-suffiency – at least where food production is concerned.

-First concieved in the Black Forest area of Germany, the Hugelbed was developed out of a need to grow vegetablesOpens in a new tab. in an area that lacked space, but had an abundance of old fallen timbers and general tree moult.
+First concieved in the Black Forest area of Germany, the Hugelbed was developed out of a need to grow vegetables in an area that lacked space, but had an abundance of old fallen timbers and general tree moult.

-It has since been adopted and adapted by many countries as the benefits of this technique become obvious to permaculture enthusiasts, living off-grid, organic vegetable growersOpens in a new tab., and indeed anyone who gets excited about growing their own food!
+It has since been adopted and adapted by many countries as the benefits of this technique become obvious to permaculture enthusiasts, living off-grid, organic vegetable growers, and indeed anyone who gets excited about growing their own food!

-*UPDATE: Listen while you go – Hugelkulter 11 AudiobookOpens in a new tab.
+*UPDATE: Listen while you go – Hugelkulter 11 Audiobook

 Of the many ways to grow your own food, Hugelkultur gardening is perhaps the only way that produces a self-irrigating planting area that is capable of growing vegetables even when space is limited and the ground conditions may be poor.